jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 * Randomly select an index
 * Exchange the elements between the chromosomes after that index
+* This crossover is not particularly *destructive*

+    * The amount in which the information within the chromosomes gets changed is low

+* This crossover works well when element adjacency in the chromosome is important

 .. figure:: one_point_crossover.png
     :width: 450 px